williambergmann/aca-mongo-intro/README.md

 4. Now repeat step 3 with the name `maxamillion`, which hopefully doesn't exist in your database
   - What did you get this time?
+    No user found
   - Did you notice the status code?
+    404 Not Found
   - How did we handle that?
-Find it in the code
+Find it in the code line 16 send(err.message)

 ### Part 3 - PUT (Update)